phoophoo187/Privacy_SDN_Edge_IoT/Testing on Mininet-wifi/README.md

 3> Install Ryu controller
 https://ryu.readthedocs.io/en/latest/getting_started.html

-4> To setup the topology for SDNIoTProject , run Design_SDNIoTEdge.py
+4> To setup the topology for SDNIoTEdgeProject , run Design_SDNIoTEdge.py

 5> Then, xterm h1 ( which is the host that the Ryu controller runs on ).